 Open-weather

-Sophie ‘Soph’ Dyer (she/they) is a designer, artist and researcher living in Vienna.
+Sophie ‘Soph’ Dyer (they/all) is a designer, artist and researcher living between Vienna and Durham.
 Their work combines visual, aural and spatial storytelling with investigative and participatory methods.
-They teach the Critical Cartographies studio at Design Academy Eindhoven and are an External Advisor to Forensic Architecture.
-Soph has worked in digital investigations and until 2023 was a member of Amnesty International’s Evidence Lab.
-At Amnesty, Soph led the organisation’s crowdsourcing initiative to create the first city-wide map of surveillance cameras in New York, which was used to sue the NYPD.
-Prior to Amnesty, Soph was a Senior Researcher with the transparency group, Airwars.
-They studied Visual Communication at The Glasgow School of Art, before completing a Masters at the Centre for Research Architecture at Goldsmiths, University of London.
+Soph teaches the Critical Cartographies studio at Design Academy Eindhoven and is an External Advisor to Forensic Architecture.
+They have worked in digital investigations and until 2023 was a member of Amnesty International’s Crisis Evidence Lab.
+At Amnesty, Soph led the organisation’s crowdsourcing initiative to create the first city-wide map of surveillance cameras in New York, which was used to successfully sue the NYPD.
+Prior to Amnesty, they were a Senior Researcher with the transparency group, Airwars, and worked for more than a decade with different cultural groups.
+Collaboration and experiments in pedagogy run throughout Soph’s practice.
+They co-organised and ran the Feminist Open Source Investigations Group (2019–2022); Free Seminar at the Centre for Research Architecture, Goldsmiths (2015–2017); and Parallel School Glasgow (2014) among other initiatives.

 Sasha Engelmann (she/her) is a London-based geographer exploring interdisciplinary, feminist, and creative approaches to environmental knowledge making.
 Her current AHRC funded project – Advancing Feminist and Creative Methods for Sensing Air and Atmosphere – explores the value of feminist principles, creative practices and ‘social design’ tools for citizen-led monitoring of air quality and weather patterns in a time of climate crisis.
 Her book Sensing Art in the Atmosphere: Elemental Lures and Aerosolar Practices (Routledge, 2020) investigates the role of artistic communities in activating political awareness of air and atmosphere, from clean-air breathing rights to campaigns for ‘lighter-than-air’ mobility.
 She is Senior Lecturer in Geohumanities at Royal Holloway University of London where she teaches at the intersection of geography and the arts and humanities.